 The owner or operator of any unit must develop and submit to IEPA a closure plan for the unit.
-Before a unit may be closed, owner or operator must submit a closure plan to the Agency for review and approval a closure plan must have been reviewed and approved by the Agency.
+Before a unit may be closed, owner or operator must submit a closure plan to the Agency forreview and approvala closure plan must have been reviewed and approved by the Agency.
 As appropriate, the owner or operator may submit a combined corrective action and closure plan.

-- a) The closure plan must contain, at a minimum, the following information or documents: - 1) description of the closure activities to be performed in accordance with this Part and any additional activities performed by the owner or operator with regards to closing the unit, including any dewatering; - 2) proposed plans, specifications and drawings for the closure of the unit, which may include but are not limited to the following illustrative measures: - A) the groundwater collection system and discharge system, if applicable, set forth in Sections 841.315 and 841.320 of this Part; - B) the final slope design and construction and demonstration of compliance with the stability criteria required in Section 841.415 of this Part; - C) the final cover system required by Section 841.420 of this Part; - D) containment using a low permeability vertical barrier; and - E) other remedial measures approved by the Agency;
+- a) The closure plan must contain, at a minimum, the following information or documents: - 1) description of the closure activities to be performed in accordance with this Part and any additional activities performed by the owner or operator with regards to closing the unit, including any dewatering; - 2) results of modeling performed to assess how the proposed closure will result in attainment of the applicable groundwater quality standards set forth in 35 Ill.
+Adm.
+Code 620; - 32) proposed plans, specifications and drawings for the closure of the unit, which may include but are not limited to the following illustrative measures: - A) the groundwater collection system and discharge system, if applicable, set forth in Sections 841.315 and 841.320 of this Part;